computerguided/FCM-example/README.md

 ## Build

-The project uses [Makefile](Makefile) to build the executable file using the GNU GCC compiler.
+The project uses [Makefile](Makefile) to build the executable file using the GNU GCC compiler (see [Makefile.md](Makefile.md) for a detailed description of the Makefile).

 To build the project, run the following command in the terminal: